Editor’s note: This article was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 So, how can you optimize your guest checkout flow to make that sale and simultaneously increase your average order value (AOV)?

-Every year, our conversion optimization teams analyze leading eCommerce sites across dozens of categories to identify the best practices for customer conversions.
-Using that data (and our decades of experience optimizing clients’ sites), we’ve created this guide to eCommerce checkout design, complete with real-life examples of the best practices in action.
+Every year, our conversion optimization team analyzes leading eCommerce sites across dozens of categories to identify the best practices for customer conversions.

 Read through them below and start testing your favorites on your website today.
-Or, if you’d like a custom conversion strategy for your online business, we’re always happy to chat.
+Or, if you’d like a custom conversion optimization strategy for your online business, we’re always happy to chat.

-10 Best Practices for Checkout Page Design
+Inflow’s Best Practices for eCommerce Shopping Cart & Checkout Page Design in 2023

-Before we get into our recommendations, keep this in mind: Conversion optimization isn’t an exact science — that is, what works for one site is not guaranteed to work for another.
+Before we get into our recommendations, keep this in mind: Conversion rate optimization isn’t an exact science — that is, what works for one site is not guaranteed to work for another.

 That way, you can better identify exactly what does (and what doesn’t) move the needle for your customers.